 When connected to acupuncture needles, Cefar® TENS can be used to deliver electro-acupuncture treatment.
 As electro-acupuncture has been shown to be particularly effective in the reduction of pain, this provides a further, more beneficial option for patients to reduce their discomfort.

 *Clinician use only.
-Acupuncture needles not supplied.
+Acupuncture needles or alligator clips not included.

 Rotatable belt clip